kvnptl/rf_detr_onnx_trt/README.md

-# RF-DETR with ONNX
+# RF-DETR with ONNX and TensorRT

 [![Hugging Face](https://img.shields.io/badge/Hugging%20Face-Model-yellow)](https://huggingface.co/PierreMarieCurie/rf-detr-onnx/tree/main)

 This repository contains code to load an ONNX version of RF-DETR and perform inference, including drawing the results on images.
 It demonstrates how to convert a PyTorch model to ONNX format and inference with minimal dependencies.
+And also how to convert the ONNX model to TensorRT for faster inference.

 RF-DETR is a transformer-based object detection and instance segmentation architecture developed by Roboflow.
 For more details on the model, please refer to the impressive work by the Roboflow team [here](https://github.com/roboflow/rf-detr/tree/main).